zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/97-upgrading-a-sharded-environment.md

 Since Liferay DXP 7.0, Liferay removed its own physical partitioning implementation (also known as sharding) in favor of the capabilities provided natively by database vendors.
 Upgrading a sharded installation to DXP 7.0 or higher requires migrating it to as many non-sharded Liferay DXP installations (servers) as you have shards.
 These steps guide you through configuring the new Liferay DXP servers to use your formerly sharded data.

-**Note:** Liferay continues to support its logical partitioning capabilities (also known as [virtual instances](https://help.liferay.com/hc/en-us/articles/360028818692-Setting-Up-a-Virtual-Instance)) for the foreseeable future.
-For any further assistance with sharding contact your Liferay account manager or Liferay Support.
+> **Note:** Liferay continues to support its logical partitioning capabilities (also known as [virtual instances](https://help.liferay.com/hc/en-us/articles/360028818692-Setting-Up-a-Virtual-Instance)).

 ## Add Configurations Before the Data Upgrade